 * Rule 107 (2) and (3) are the over-arching civil penalty provisions that capture obligations on retailers and distributors respectively regarding de-energisation of small customers.
 De-energisation of a small customer other than in accordance with Division 2 and 3 of Part 6 constitutes a breach of rule 107(2) or (3).

-A.3
+A.3 Half yearly reports – regulatory obligations

 Table 5: Retailers - obligations reportable in half yearly reports